Cotab

 Recommend: GeForce RTX 3000 series or later GPU (or equivalent) for optimal performance.

-AI workloads see significant performance improvements with the GeForce RTX 3000 series and later.
-A GeForce RTX 3000 series and later GPU or equivalent is recommended for comfortable response.
+AI processing shows significant performance improvements with the GeForce RTX 3000 series and later.
+For comfortable response, we recommend a GeForce RTX 3000 series or later GPU or equivalent.

 Details